tygrvault/tauri-next-boilerplate/README.md

 ![](https://i.imgur.com/asEHkSk.png)

 > **Note**
-> Tauri have their own [guide](https://tauri.app/v1/guides/getting-started/setup/next-js) on using NextJS as your frontend providor now, please use that instead.
+> Tauri have their own [guide](https://tauri.app/v1/guides/getting-started/setup/next-js) on using NextJS as your frontend providor now.
+However, this will be avalible for users who want a pre-built template.

 # Setting up
 ```bash